 Fiction ghostwriting services

 Another popular request I receive is to help folks write a novel.
 No matter what the genre of the book, each story must follow certain rules to become popular with readers.
 Typically authors come to me with some kind of manuscript in hand.
-They have 200 pages written, but need help.
+They have 200 pages written but need help.
 I take their ideas, sometimes adding in a few of my own, and help them produce a polished manuscript.

 One secret I will share with you is that most manuscripts that aren’t working have a fundamental problem with the structure.
-A story follows a distinct path, which hits various beats (or milestones) in order to be successful.
+A story follows a distinct path, which hits various beats (or milestones) to be successful.
 While a lot of writers will cringe at the idea of rewriting their first draft, anyone who truly wants to author a good book (one that others will want to read) will embrace learning what’s required.

 Part of my services always includes an education about story structure as well as the fundamentals of writing.
 Not everyone wants to learn and I’m fine with just producing a final manuscript, but most enjoy understanding a bit about the writing process.
 As a ghostwriter, I enter into a partnership with my client (the author) and truly enjoy sharing the experience with them.

 It’s worth noting that many books “written” by a celebrity are actually completed by a ghostwriter.
 If you want to do a little detective work, check out the acknowledgment section of a book.
-If a writer is given a credit there, it is likely they are a ghostwriter who helped the author write his or her book.
+If a writer is given credit there, they are likely a ghostwriter who helped the author write his or her book.
 Of course, if the cover bears the name of two authors where one received a “with” or “as told to” credit, you know that a ghostwriter was involved with the project.

 What do ghostwriters write?

 As discussed earlier, ghostwriters can write anything the client requires.
 Over the last twenty years, clients have hired me to write twenty memoirs, over a dozen fictional stories, and nearly a dozen business books.
-I’ve also worked on a few children’s books, a couple screenplays, and a dozen short stories.
+I’ve also worked on a few children’s books, a couple of screenplays, and a dozen short stories.

 In addition, I’ve also worked for Yahoo!
 Small Business where I was a “small business advisor.”
 I wrote many articles for them.
 I also penned about a hundred articles on real estate and mortgages when I was first starting out.
 Having had a background in that area, I was sought after to share my knowledge with readers eager to learn about this hot topic.